lit/lit.dev/packages/lit-dev-content/site/docs/v1/components/events.md

 ### Add event listeners in `connectedCallback`

 `connectedCallback` is a lifecycle callback in the custom elements API. `connectedCallback` fires each time a custom element is appended into a document-connected element.
-See [the MDN documentation on using custom elements lifecycle callbacks](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#Using_the_lifecycle_callbacks) for more information.
+See <a href="https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements#Using_the_lifecycle_callbacks" target="_blank" rel="noopener">the MDN documentation on using custom elements lifecycle callbacks</a> for more information.

 If your component adds an event listener to anything except itself or its children–for example, to `Window`, `Document`, or some element in the main DOM–you should add the listener in `connectedCallback` and remove it in `disconnectedCallback`.